 Rodriguez-Blanco V (2008) Naturalising Jurisprudence: Essays on American Legal Realism and Naturalism in Legal Philosophy, Mind 117 (468) pp. 1091-1094 Oxford University Press

-Rodriguez-Blanco V (2011) The Moral Puzzle of Legal Authority, 3 Hart Publications
+Rodriguez-Blanco V (2011) The Moral Puzzle of Legal Authority, In: Bertea S, Pavlakos G (eds.), New Essays on the Normativity of Law 3 Hart Publications

 Rodriguez-Blanco V (2009) Our Knowledge of the Law: Objectivity and Practice in Legal Theory by George Pavlakos, Modern Law Review 72 (2) pp. 327-329 Wiley